 - The parent or guardian of a recipient who is UNDER 12 years of age.
-Please remember that this means EITHER parent/guardian, even if the parents/guardians are divorced and the non-custodial parent/guardian is making the request.
-The only exception to this would be in cases where a court has terminated parental rights. - 1st Step Staff/Contracted Providers - 1st Step Self-Assessment teams - All Peer Review Team (for documentation of services only) - If the client is a DCFS ward, then DCFS must sign the consent to release information.
+Please remember that this means EITHER parent, even if the parents are divorced and the non-custodial parent is making the request.
+The only exception is this would be in cases where a court has terminated parental rights. - First Step Staff/Contracted Providers - First Step Self-Assessment teams - All Peer Review Team (for documentation of services only) - If the client is a DCFS ward, then DCFS must sign the consent to release information.

-1st Step must advise parents/guardians of their rights concerning these files and information.
-Parents/Guardians have the right to read, review, and request a revision of information in their child's file.
-1st Step must respond to a parental written request for access to their child's file within 30 days.
-If the court subpoenas files, 1st Step must comply and send the requested files.
+First Step must advise parents of their rights concerning these files and information.
+Parents have the right to read, review, and request a revision of information in their child's file.
+First Step must respond to a parental written request for access to their child's file within 30 days.
+If the court subpoenas files, First Step must comply and send the requested files.